-The Future of Shari’a: Secularism from an Islamic Perspective
+The Evolution of Sharia: Secularism from an Islamic Perspective

 This project is the current initiative of Prof. Abdullahi Ahmed An-Na’im, Charles Howard Candler Professor of Law at Emory School of Law.